Stuntmonkey4u/ACrebuild/README.md

 1. **Update, Rebuild, and Run the Server:** Updates the AzerothCore source code (optional), rebuilds the server, and runs both the authserver and worldserver in a tmux session.

-2. **Only Rebuild the Server:** Rebuilds AzerothCore without updating the source code.
+2. **Only Rebuild the Server:** Rebuilds AzerothCore without running the server after completion.

 3. **Run the Server without Rebuilding:** Runs the server without rebuilding it (useful if you don't need to update the server).